 The right employee training, development, and education, at the right time, provides big payoffs for the employer in increased productivity, knowledge, loyalty, and contribution from employees.
 Learn the approaches that will guarantee that your training and employee development bring a return on your investment.

-Approximately 11 percent of the expenditure went to employee development providers in the form of tuition reimbursement for the employee.
-Slightly over 60 percent of the employer spending was invested in internal expenditures such as video, manuals, training needs assessment, and trainer salaries.
+- On-the-job learning was a key part of employees’ development experiences; learning that occurs during work was emphasized heavily in two-thirds of participating organizations. ("Over 60 percent of the employer spending was invested in internal expenditures such as video, manuals, training needs assessment, and trainer salaries.")

 Ensuring That the Use of Training Is Beneficial for Organizations

 With this investment of hours and dollars in employee development, organizations need to make certain that their investments are wise.
 Every employee in every organization has different needs for training.
 They each have different modes of training from which they can learn most successfully.

 Employees have different expectations from developmental opportunities.
 But, the majority of your employees expect that you will invest in their long-term development.
 According to the ATD 2015 study, direct expenditure on employee development as a percentage of payroll increased from 4 to 4.3 percent.

 How training needs are determined, how training is viewed by employees, and how training is delivered become critically important issues.
 Training trends and methods for gaining knowledge, other than traditional classroom presentations, such as coaching and mentoring, take center stage.